 Yes, we will issue you a monthly payslip, which clearly shows your net salary to draw to your personal account.

 A dividend is a distribution of company profits to its shareholders, in this instance yourself.
-National insurance is not charged on dividends, which is one reason why they can be a tax efficient method of remuneration.
+National insurance is not charged on dividends, which is one reason why they can be a tax-efficient method of remuneration.

 VAT registration usually takes less than a week.

 Any contractor deemed to be caught by this legislation will be liable to full taxation on their dividends, thus negating the primary tax benefit of operating via a limited company.
-Consequently, it is imperative that you review the IR35 position of each contract that you undertake.

 Our monthly fees do not stop automatically when your contract ends.
 This reflects the element of fixed costs that MyAccountant will incur in preparing the year end accounts and company tax return.
 We will however review charges made in the year to date and reduce the monthly fee where necessary, in order that a minimum annual fee is charged, based upon months worked in the year.